moose-labs/anglerfish-iterator/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under a custom license.
+**Usage Restrictions:**

+- You are free to read and study the code.
+- Commercial usage or use in competitive projects is **strictly prohibited** without prior written permission from the project owner.